petergregg/Content/Blog/Articles/Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service.md

     }
     ```

-3. In Visual Studio, open the `local.settings` json file in the **IOTHubIngestionSignalR** Azure function project.
+3. Open the `local.settings` json file in the **IOTHubIngestionSignalR** Azure function project.
 Add the following block.

     ```
     "Host": {